raymondlo84/openvino-notebooks/hand_pose/README.md

 Run the hand pose demo on your own webcam enabled computer.

 Note that this is a WIP demo!
+Tested on Windows with Python 3.6 and 3.7

 1. Clone the repository, go to the directory, and checkout the develop branch